markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun.md

 * [Overview](Arduino-Yun-Overview): an overview of the Yun, its features and the integration into IoT applications
 * [Quick Setup](Arduino-Yun-Quick-Setup): a quick setup recipe
-* [Generic Serial-to-WAMP bridge](Arduino Yun Generic Serial to WAMP Bridge): access the Yun's GPIO pins via WAMP
+* [Generic Serial-to-WAMP bridge](Arduino Yun Serial to WAMP Bridge): access the Yun's GPIO pins via WAMP

 ## Basic Tutorials

-* [Arduino Yun Tutorial](Arduino Yun Tutorial): a three part tutorial that shows how to hook up the Yun to Crossbar.io and communicate from any other WAMP component

---- should be ---

 A three part tutorial that shows how to hook up the Yun to Crossbar.io and communicate from any other WAMP component.
 Available for